CEGE Department Scholarships

 This scholarship is named in honor of Andrew Drescher, an internationally renowned researcher and an outstanding researcher in the area of geoengineering.
-This gift is intended to provide a scholarship for undergraduate civil and geological engineering students with an interest in geotechnical engineering.
+This gift is intended to provide a scholarship for undergraduate civil engineering and geoengineering students with an interest in geotechnical engineering.

 Archie & Marie Carter/American Society of Civil Engineering Schools Scholarship

-This scholarship is for juniors & seniors in civil engineering who are U.S. citizens & residents of Minnesota.
+This scholarship is for juniors and seniors in civil engineering who are U.S. citizens and residents of Minnesota.

 Bonestroo, Rosene, Anderlik Undergraduate Scholarship

-Partners in an engineering and technical firm, Otto Bonestroo, Robert Rosene, and the late Joseph Anderlik established this fund in 1986 to support undergraduate students in civil engineering and to recognize individual faculty members who demonstrate their interest and commitment to undergraduate students.
+Partners in an engineering and technical firm, Otto Bonestroo, Robert Rosene, and Joseph Anderlik established this fund in 1986 to support undergraduate students in civil, environmental, or geo- engineering and to recognize individual faculty members who demonstrate their interest and commitment to undergraduate students.